Analysis | No one knows what Trump knew and when he knew it

 That was at about the time that the three networks all first reported that the building had been breached.

-- Manu Raju, CNN, 2:22 p.m.: “We have been told and there have been spotted protesters are inside the Capitol Building.
+- Manu Raju, CNN, 2:22 p.m.: “We have been told, and there have been spotted, protesters are inside the Capitol Building.
 There are scores of protesters, we are told, I’m not sure exactly how many, but there have been witnessed — outside the Senate — just off the Senate floor, the second floor of the Capitol.”

 - Bret Baier, Fox News, 2:24 p.m.: “Protesters, Dana, have made their way inside the Capitol.
 You’re seeing the police presence increase on the outside, but there are people inside the actual Capitol building, just outside the Senate chamber.
 And both the House and Senate have now adjourned, or paused this entire process because of the security concerns.”